Mongol invasions of Georgia

-The Mongol invasions of Georgia (მონღოლთა ლაშქრობები საქართველოში), which at that time consisted of Georgia proper, Armenia, and much of the Caucasus, involved multiple invasions and large-scale raids throughout the 13th century.
-The Mongol Empire first appeared in the Caucasus in 1220 as generals Subutai and Jebe pursued Muhammad II of Khwarezm during the destruction of the Khwarezmian Empire.
+The Mongol Empire invaded and raided the Kingdom of Georgia—covering modern-day Georgia, Armenia, and much of the Caucasus—several times throughout the 13th century.
+The Mongols first appeared in the Caucasus in 1220 as generals Subutai and Jebe pursued Muhammad II of Khwarezm during the destruction of the Khwarezmian Empire.
 After a series of raids in which they defeated the combined Georgian and Armenian armies, Subutai and Jebe continued north to invade Kievan Rus'.

-A full-scale Mongol conquest of the Caucasus and eastern Anatolia began in 1236, in which the Kingdom of Georgia, the Sultanate of Rum, and the Empire of Trebizond were subjugated, the Armenian Kingdom of Cilicia and other Crusader states voluntarily accepted Mongol vassalage, and the Assassins were eliminated.
+A full-scale Mongol conquest of the Caucasus and eastern Anatolia began in 1236, in which Kingdom of Georgia, the Sultanate of Rum, and the Empire of Trebizond were subjugated, the Armenian Kingdom of Cilicia and other Crusader states voluntarily accepted Mongol vassalage, and the Assassins were eliminated.
 Mongol rule in the Caucasus lasted until the late 1330s.
-During that period, King George V the Brilliant restored the kingdom of Georgia for a brief period before it finally disintegrated due to Timur's invasions of Georgia.
+During that period, King George V restored the kingdom of Georgia for a brief period before it finally disintegrated due to Timur's invasions of Georgia.